Samyukta04/test-flashcard/README.md

 |----------|-------------|
 | `NEXT_PUBLIC_FIREBASE_*` | Firebase project configuration |
 | `GROQ_API_KEY` | Groq AI API key for flashcard generation |

+## 🚀 Deployment

+This app is optimized for deployment on Vercel:

+1. Push your code to GitHub
+2. Import the repository in Vercel
+3. Add all environment variables in Vercel dashboard
+4. Deploy!

 ## 🤝 Contributing